 As with any IVF treatment, it’s important to read and fully understand the clinic consent forms before you sign them.
 Among other things, these forms often contain provisions limiting the clinic’s liability to you should something go wrong and may also contain “indemnification” type clauses.
 Again, your lawyer can provide invaluable advice in helping you understand exactly what you are signing.

-If you would like to learn more about the affordable legal assistance that my firm can provide for your frozen donor egg cycle, please contact me at the Law Office of Catherine Tucker.
+If you would like to learn more about the affordable legal assistance that my firm can provide for your frozen donor egg cycle, please contact me at New Hampshire Surrogacy Law.